0luwatamilore/ConnectXApp/README.md

 * [ ] Implement "Pull to Refresh" to reload posts in the timeline.
 * [ ] User sees a character counter when typing content for a new post.
 * [ ] User can use custom themes and colors in the app.
+* [ ] User can see the username and content for each post.

 ## Video Walkthrough